-Holiday Writing: 3 Tricks for Getting Unstuck During the Holidays
+3 Tricks for Getting Unstuck During the Holidays

 In order to make the event something that might be entertaining to read, I try to add a fantastic element that wasn’t there in real life.

 Maybe, as I was making breakfast, I saw an elf in the front yard?

 Maybe, when I was thinking about the Christmas presents, I wasn’t thinking about books and toys, but I was thinking about all the zoo animals I was planning to give my children and pondering the effect the animals would have on our apartment?

 Maybe, instead of thinking about Christmas presents, I was devising ways to kill the mouse that lives under our refrigerator?

 When you are stuck, try taking a real life event and adding an element of the fantastic to it.
-Sometimes that is all you will need to get your juices flowing again.
+These writing exercises can really get your juices flowing.

 Get Writing